 - colors: Black walnut, cobalt blue, regal rose

-- Folds to just about 7″ – one of the smallest.
+- Folds to just about 7″ – (one of the small walkers for elderly).

 - Weighs just 8 lbs.

 - It can be used by a 400 lbs. person- more than the other 3.

 - Supports seniors as tall as 6’8″.